 Want to know more about WealthsimpleTax?
 Read our review.

 Turbotax is the most popular tax software in Canada.
 It is CRA-approved to use the NETFILE service and also supports Auto-fill my Return.

 TurboTax is available on multiple devices including Android and iPhone devices.
 It also offers a downloadable desktop program.

 It breaks down the tax forms into small manageable bits and offers guidance along the way so you don’t miss out on over 400 tax deductions and credits, and can maximize your tax refund.

 This tax software offers multiple products that cater to simple and complex tax situations including investment income, self-employment income, personal and business taxes.

-If you’d rather have an expert do your taxes or want someone to review it before you submit it, you can use the TurboTax Live service.
+If you’d rather have an expert complete your tax return or want someone to review it before submission, you can use the TurboTax Live service.

 Cost: Has a free version (TurboTax Free).
 The standard paid product is $19.99 and premium options are available, with prices ranging from $34.99 to $99.99, depending on your needs.

 Is it safe?
 TurboTax uses TLS encryption to protect your data.

 Available: In all Canadian provinces and territories.